Monay (bread): Etymology

 The name pan de monja means "cloistered nun's bread".
 This evolved into the colloquial name pan de monáy or simply monáy in Filipino.

 Description

 Monay is made with all-purpose flour or bread flour dough, mixed with milk (usually powdered milk), yeast, egg yolks, and a small amount of salt, sugar, and butter.
 The dough is kneaded into a ball and allowed to rest for a couple of hours until the dough doubles in size.
-It is then rolled into a cylinder and cut into small chunks and shaped.
+It is then rolled into a cylinder, cut into small chunks, and shaped.
 It is usually brushed with an egg wash on top before being baked.
-Monay is traditionally slightly yellow or yellow-brown in color, but modern commercial variants are paler brown.
+Monay is traditionally slightly yellow or yellow-brown, but modern commercial variants are paler brown.

 Monay is one of the most basic bread types in the Philippines and is sometimes known as the "mother of all Filipino breads" as it can be modified to give rise to various other bread types.
 These include breads like pinagong and putok.